How to revise effectively in just one day

-It might feel a little bit primary school, but if it helps you remember who cares?
-Your secret's safe with us...
+It might feel a little bit primary school, but if it helps you remember, who cares?
+Don't work hard, work smart (ok, work hard too).

 A lot of university subjects will require you to know some key authors or critics and what their key arguments were.
-On top of that, you may even be asked to include some top quotes and the dates.
+On top of that, you may even be asked to include some top quotes and the years they were uttered.

-If the truth be told, you can be a few years off with the year - or employ clever terms like "Smith commented in the early 19th century" rather than using an exact year), but you will need to get their names correct.
+Truth be told, you can usually be a few years off with the year (or employ some clever terms like "Smith commented in the early 19th century" rather than using an exact year), but you will need to get their names correct.

 Pick a few quotes for each topic and write them down on another single page of notes so you can keep going over them.

-Try and pick a selection of well known and more obscure quotes.
-Aside from cheering them up having spared them from reading the same quotes in every essay, throwing in something your lecturer hasn't heard of before makes it seem like you've done a lot of in-depth research.
+Go for a mix of well-known and more obscure quotes.
+Aside from cheering them up having spared them from reading the same quotes in every essay, throwing in something your lecturer hasn't read before makes it seem like you've done a lot of in-depth research.

 Take breaks between each topic

-When taking a rest, it's a good opportunity to grab a quick bite to eat (try one of these study snacks).
-And, if you're experiencing withdrawals, quickly take a look at Facebook.
+When taking a break, it's a good opportunity to grab a quick bite to eat (try one of these study snacks).
+And, if you're experiencing withdrawal symptoms, quickly take a look at Twitter.
 And we mean quickly.

-Post a mandatory "I hate revision can't wait until it's all over" status and then watch some funny cats on YouTube.
+Post a mandatory "I hate revision can't wait until it's all over xoxo" tweet, laugh at some student memes and then return to your work.

-It is worth setting a timer to shout when to get back to work, as it's easy to get carried away.
+Oh, and it's worth setting a timer to let you know when to get back to work, as it can be easy to get carried away.

 Review each topic

 If there's something important that you can't get your head around, try using a different source to explain it – sometimes our brains process things better when explained from a different angle.

 When you are satisfied that you understand the main points and aren't just kidding yourself, go on to your next topic.